telefonicaid/iotagent-node-lib/doc/api.md

 creation using the provisioning API.
 However, note that if a device (autoprovisioned or not) doesn't have these parameters defined at device level in database, the parameters are inherit from config group parameters.

-## Entity attributes
+## Device to NGSI Mapping

+The way to map the information coming or going to the device to the NGSI attributes is defined in the group or device.
+It is possible to define the entity type and the entity id that a device will use in the Context Broker.
+It can be configured for a single device in the device provisioning, or it can be defined for all the devices in a group.

+The entity type should be defined both in the group and in the device, but the entity name (entity id) is not defined in the group.
+In that case, if there is no a existing device the same device id, the entity name of the device generated will be a concatenation of the entity type and the device id (I.E: `entityType:device_id`).
+It is possible to define the entity name as an expression, using the [Expression Language](#expression-language-support) through the `entityNameExp` attribute in the group.

-In the config group/device model there are four list of attributes with different purpose to configure how the information coming from the device is mapped to the Context Broker attributes:
+It is also possible to configure how each of the measures obtained from the device is mapped to different attributes.
+The name and type of the attribute is configured by the user (globally for all the devices in the group or in a per device preprovisioning).
+Device measures can have four different behaviors:

 -   **`attributes`**: Are measures that are pushed from the device to the IoT agent.
 This measure changes will be sent to the Context Broker as updateContext requests over the device entity.
 NGSI queries to the context broker will be resolved in the Broker database.
 For each attribute, its `name` and `type` must be provided.
 Additional `metadata` is optional.
+They are called internally as _active attributes_.

 -   **`lazy`**: Passive measures that are pulled from the device to the IoT agent.
-When a request for data from a lazy attribute arrives to the Context Broker, it forwards the request to the Context Provider of that entity, in this case the IoT Agent.
+When a request for data from a lazy attribute arrives to the Context Broker, it forwards the request to the IoT Agent (that behaves as NGSI Context Provider for all the lazy attributes or commands).
 The IoT Agent will then ask the device for the information needed, transform that information to a NGSI format and return it to the Context Broker.
 This operation will be synchronous from the customer perspective: the Context Broker won't return a response until the device has returned its response to the IoT Agent.
 For each attribute, its `name` and `type` must be provided.
+They are called internally as _lazy attributes_.

 -   **`static`**: It is static attributes that are persisted in the Context Broker.
 They are not updated by the device, but they can be modified by the user.
 They are useful to store information about the device that is not updated by the device itself.
 For instance, a `location` static attribute is can be used to store the location of a fixed device.

 -   **`commands`**: Commands are actions that can be invoked in the device.
-They are similar to attributes, but they are not updated by the device.
-They are updated by the Context Broker, and the IoT Agent will be in charge of translating the updateContext request to the proper action in the device.
-Two additional attributes are created for each command: `status` and `info`.
+They are entity attributes, but they are not updated by the device, they are updated by the Context Broker.
+In this case, the interaction will begin by setting an attribute in the device's entity, for which the IoT Agent will be regitered as Context Provider.
+The IoT Agent will return an immediate response to the Context Broker, and will be held responsible of contacting the device to perform the command itself using the device specific protocol.
+Special `status` and `info` attributes should be update.
 For each command, its `name` and `type` must be provided.

 All of them have the same syntax, a list of objects with the following attributes: